 Idaho is governed by stringent drug laws in general, including psilocybin, the primary psychoactive agent in magic mushrooms.
 This drug falls into the Schedule I category, which includes drugs that carry the highest legal penalties.

-This category is reserved for substances that have a high tendency of causing dependence and addiction and have no confirmed medical uses.
+This category is reserved for substances that have a high tendency to cause dependence and addiction and have no confirmed medical uses.